sxzhang25/sxzhang25.github.io/_posts/2021-01-17-tic-toe-tac.md

 4. O plays the bottom-right corner.
 5. Either X prevents O from winning and wins themselves, or O wins on the next turn.

 I'll leave the other case as a short exercise.
-Hence, it seems like our little game is rigged--winning is, quite literally, mandatory (but in this case, winning = losing).
+Hence, it seems like our little game is rigged---winning is, quite literally, mandatory (but in this case, winning = losing).
 Perhaps that doesn't make for such a great game, but certainly an interesting mental exercise!

 <h3>extensions</h3>